 3. Home Office or Workspace Deduction

-More often than not, self-employed professionals use a portion of their home to run their business.
-This means that bills for utilities, security, or repairs incurred during the normal course of business operations should be recognized as business expenses.
-You can write these off regardless of the type of home you have or whether you’re a homeowner or a renter, but you must separate your business expenses from personal expenses.
+You may use a portion of your home to run your business.
+If you do, then the bills for utilities, security, or repairs incurred during the normal course of business operations should be recognized as a home office business expense.
+You can write these off regardless of whether you’re a homeowner or a renter, but you must separate your business expenses from personal expenses.

-According to the IRS website, you have to meet one of the following requirements to qualify for the home office deduction:
+You have to meet one of the following requirements to qualify for the home office tax deduction:

-- Use the home exclusively and regularly as the principal place of business
+- Use the home office exclusively and regularly as the principal place of business

 - Use the home exclusively and regularly to meet or deal with patients, clients, or customers in the normal course of your trade or business

-- Use a separate structure like a studio, workshop, or garage that isn’t attached to the home to operate your trade or business; must also use regularly and exclusively
+- Use a separate structure like a studio, workshop, or garage that isn’t attached to the home to operate your trade or business; you must also use it regularly and exclusively

-- Use the space on a regular basis for certain storage use
+- Use the space regularly for storage use

-While there is no requirement to physically mark the space you use with a permanent partition, using an area for both business and personal reasons may disqualify you from claiming the deduction if you aren’t able to properly quantify your usage.
-The deduction you’re allowed to take is an estimate or a simplified amount instead of an actual calculation of expenses.
-Additionally, the allowable home office deduction can’t reduce your taxable income below $0.
+While there is no requirement to physically mark the space you use with a permanent partition, using an area for both business and personal reasons will disqualify you from claiming the deduction as the home office must be used exclusively for business.

 4. Depreciation Expense Deduction

-In order to qualify for a deduction, depreciated property should be:
+To qualify for a deduction, the depreciated property should be: